UNIVERSITY AND COLLEGE UNION

-NUB is constituted in accordance with the current rules of the University and College Union, subsequently referred to as UCU.
+The Branch is constituted in accordance with the current rules of the University and College Union (UCU).

-4.1 Members of NUB shall be those assigned to NUB in accordance with national Rule 12.
-Normally, this will include all UCU members for whom Newcastle University is their principal qualifying employment, but may also include retired members who were formerly employed by Newcastle University, and members who are employed by more than one institution including Newcastle University, who are entitled to belong to more than one branch in accordance with 4.2 below.
+- Members of the Branch shall be those assigned to the Branch in accordance with national Rule 12.
+Normally, this will include all UCU members for whom Newcastle University is their principal qualifying employment.

-4.3 Retired members whose last employment was in Newcastle University may choose to be retired members of NUB or Central Group.
+- Retired members whose last employment was in Newcastle University may choose to be members of the Branch or of a regional retired members’ branch.

-5.1 Each member of NUB will pay, in accordance with procedures determined by the NEC, a subscription to the funds of UCU consisting of the current national subscription as determined by the NEC, and any current local subscription agreed by NUB.
+- Each member of the Branch will pay, in accordance with procedures determined by the NEC, a subscription to the funds of UCU consisting of the current national subscription as determined by the NEC, and any current local subscription agreed by the Branch.

-5.2 The local subscription bands will be approved by a decision of the annual general meeting of NUB and published to all members
+- The local subscription will be approved by a decision of the annual general meeting and published to all members.

 6 USE OF FUNDS

-6.1 All expenditure by NUB must further the objects of NUB and must be approved by the NUB Committee or a General Meeting.
-The finances of NUB shall be conducted in accordance with arrangements determined by the National Executive Committee which shall include an audit and report prepared in accordance with instructions issued by the National Honorary Treasurer.
+6.1 All expenditure by the Branch must further the objects of the Branch and must be approved by a majority vote by the committee (either in a meeting or via email).
+The finances of the Branch shall be conducted in accordance with arrangements determined by the National Executive Committee which shall include an annual audit and report prepared in accordance with instructions issued by the Honorary Treasurer.

-6.3 The funds of NUB will be used for:
+6.3 The funds of the Branch will be used for:

-6.3.1 Costs incurred in the proper conduct of the business of NUB, as agreed by a majority of a quorate NUB Committee meeting.
+6.3.1 Costs incurred in the proper conduct of the business of the Branch, as agreed by the committee either at a meeting or via email.

-6.3.3 Payment of other expenses as will from time to time be determined by a majority of members present and voting at a quorate general meeting of NUB, subject to 6.1 and 6.2 above.
+6.3.3 Payment of other such expenses as will from time to time be determined by a majority of members present and voting at a quorate general meeting of the Branch, subject to 6.1 and 6.2 above.

-6.3.4 Donations to charities or other bodies whose objects are consistent with those of NUB.
-Donations greater than £50 must be approved by a general meeting of NUB; donations below this amount may be approved by a majority vote of a quorate meeting of the NUB Committee.
+6.3.4 Donations to charities or other bodies whose objects are consistent with those of the Branch.
+Donations greater than £100 must be approved by a general meeting of the Branch; donations below this amount may be approved by the committee.

-7.1 There shall be a committee responsible for conducting the day-to-day business of the branch.
-The committee will meet not less than once every four months.
-Not less than one third of those who are at that time members of the committee must be present to form a quorum, of which at least three shall be ordinary members and two shall be officers.
+7.1 There will be a committee responsible for conducting the day-to-day business of the Branch.
+The committee will meet at least ten times a year at regular intervals.
+Not less than one third of those who are at that time members of the committee must be present to form a quorum at any meeting.

-7.2 If presented with a written request signed by at least half of the members of the committee, the President must call a meeting of the committee to take place not later than 5 working days following the day on which that written request is received.
+7.2 If presented with a written request signed by half of the members of the committee, the chair must call a meeting of the committee to take place not later than 5 working days following the day on which that written request is received.

 7.3 The committee will consist of: